andrew/ultimate-awesome/README.md

 - [awesome-research-software-registries](https://github.com/NLeSC/awesome-research-software-registries) - Awesome list of Research Software Registries.
 - [awesome-networked-media](https://github.com/omarcostahamido/awesome-networked-media) - Awesome list of tools for using multimedia in the network.
 - [awesome-pwa-ecommerce](https://github.com/sandermangel/awesome-pwa-ecommerce) - A collection of awesome cases and technologies around PWA in Ecommerce.
-- [awesome-sui](https://github.com/sui-foundation/awesome-sui) - A curated list of Move code and resources. .
 - [awesome-imbalanced-learning-on-graphs](https://github.com/yanliang3612/awesome-imbalanced-learning-on-graphs) -  A repository contains a collection of resources and papers on Imbalance Learning On Graphs.
 - [awesome-neural-trees](https://github.com/zju-vipa/awesome-neural-trees) - Introduction, selected papers and possible corresponding codes in our review paper "A Survey of Neural Trees".
 - [awesome-privacy-papers](https://github.com/brighter-ai/awesome-privacy-papers) - Machine/deep learning papers that address the topic of privacy in visual data.